vdclab/gene_presence_abscence/Readme.md

 <a id="general-settings"></a>
 ##### General settings

-- seed : path and name of your seed file.
+- *seed*: path and name of your seed file.
-- taxid: path and name of your taxid file.
+- *taxid*: path and name of your taxid file.
-- project_name: Name of your project.
+- *project_name*: Name of your project.
 This will create a new folder in the folder `results` that will contains all the files generated during the run, including your final results.
-- output_folder: Name of the folder you want the generated file to be directed to.
+- *output_folder*: Name of the folder you want the generated file to be directed to.
 By default, it is set to `../sORTholog_deployed/results`.

-:warning: **Common mistake**: path in windows uses the backward slash `\`, but unix uses foreward slash `/`.
+:warning: **Common mistake**: path in windows uses backward slashes `\`, but unix uses forward slashes `/`.
 Make sure to use the latter.

 <br />

 <a id="options-to-download-proteomes"></a>
 ##### Options to download proteomes

-- ndg_option:
+- *ndg_option*:
-  - section: `refseq` (default) or `genbank`.
+  - *section*: `refseq` (default) or `genbank`.
 Database from which you are pulling the proteomes.
-  - assembly_levels: `all` (default), `complete`, `chromosome`, `scaffold` or `contig`.
+  - *assembly_levels*: `all` (default), `complete`, `chromosome`, `scaffold` or `contig`.
 Type of assembly you want.
-  - refseq_categories: `reference`, `all` (default).
+  - *refseq_categories*: `reference`, `all` (default).
 Only refseq reference genomes or all of refseq.
-  - groups: `all` (default), `archaea`, `bacteria`, `fungi`, `invertebrate`, `metagenomes`, `plant`, `protozoa`, `vertebrate_mammalian`, `vertebrate_other`, `viral`.
+  - *groups*: `all` (default), `archaea`, `bacteria`, `fungi`, `invertebrate`, `metagenomes`, `plant`, `protozoa`, `vertebrate_mammalian`, `vertebrate_other`, `viral`.
 Set this group if unspecified in the `NCBITaxId` columns of the [Taxid file](#taxid-file).
-- update_db: `True` or `False` (default).
+- *update_db*: `True` or `False` (default).
 Update the Taxonomy dump, will increase run time.

 <br />

 <a id="options-to-add-your-personal-proteome"></a>
 ##### Options to add your personal proteome

-- perso_database: Path to personal proteome database.
+- *perso_database*: Path to personal proteome database.
 It should consist of a multifasta file with all the proteins you want to add to the search.
-- perso_annotation: table in tabulated text format that contains the information of the annotation of the fasta file in perso_database, columns: protein_id, genome_id[, genome_name]
+- *perso_annotation*: table in tabulated text format that contains the information of the annotation of the fasta file in perso_database, columns: protein_id, genome_id[, genome_name]

-:warning: **Common mistake**: path in windows uses the backward slash `\`, but unix uses foreward slash `/`.
+:warning: **Common mistake**: path in windows uses backward slashes `\`, but unix uses forward slashes `/`.
 Make ure to use the latter.

 <br />

 <a id="speed-up-options"></a>
 ##### Speed up options

-- speedup: `True` or `False`.
+- *speedup*: `True` or `False`.
 Define if you want to use psi-blast or hmmsearch to filter your proteome before running a blast all vs all.
 It is recommended on very large amount of genomes.

 <a id="default-psiblast-options"></a>
 ###### default psiblast options

-  - psiblast_e_val: Number between 0 and 1, default `0.01`.
+  - *psiblast_e_val*: Number between 0 and 1, default `0.01`.
 E-value used to accept a result in psi-blast.
 It is recommended to use a high e-value to gather super family related protein rather than being too stringent in this step.
-  - iteration: Number between 0 and 5, default `5`.
+  - *iteration*: Number between 0 and 5, default `5`.
 Number of iteration of the psi-blast.
 The more iterations, the more you gather phylogenetically distant proteins.

 <a id="default-hmm-options"></a>
 ###### default HMM options

-- hmm_profiles: path and name of your folder containing all the hmm profiles mentioned in your seed file.
+- *hmm_profiles*: path and name of your folder containing all the hmm profiles mentioned in your seed file.
-- e_val: Number between 0 and 1, default `0.0001`.
+- *e_val*: Number between 0 and 1, default `0.0001`.
 E-value default threshold if left empty in the seed file.
-- focus: `domain` or `full` (default: full).
+- *focus**: `domain` or `full` (default: full).
 Analyse the results over the full size of the query or based on domain detection.

 <br />